YannickDot/ui-polyglot/README.md

 Here's the blueprint :

 Create an app with two screens (with routing between them)
-- screen 1 : homepage with a button to go to next page
+- Screen 1 : homepage with a button to go to next page
-- screen 2 : single page with a button to fetch some data from [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users) and display a list of results when the data is received + display a notification saying ‘Data retrieved !’ and store data in DB (SQLITE or IndexedDB or Realm or whatever type of persistence layer)
+- Screen 2 : single page with a button to fetch some data from [https://jsonplaceholder.typicode.com/users](https://jsonplaceholder.typicode.com/users) and display a list of results when the data is received + display a notification saying ‘Data retrieved !’ and store data in DB (SQLITE or IndexedDB or Realm or whatever type of persistence layer)

 ## Getting started
 - PureScript: [http://www.purescript.org/learn/getting-started/](http://www.purescript.org/learn/getting-started/)
 - React VR : [https://github.com/facebook/react-vr](https://github.com/facebook/react-vr)
 - Elm : [https://guide.elm-lang.org/install.html#elm-reactor](https://guide.elm-lang.org/install.html#elm-reactor)